 requirements described above.
 In addition, they must complete a series of application forms for the University

 and the Food Science program.
-Details about admission to MU and graduate study may be obtained from the Graduate School site, including a master's time line: forms and requirements.
+Details about admission to MU and graduate study may be obtained from the MU Office of Graduate Studies site, including a master's time line: forms and requirements.

 Once the application materials are assembled, all students should send them to: